DrGnNatsu/Lab-Web-Application-Developement/Lab_N.T.Nghĩa/Lab1/report.md

 **What?** Semantic HTML structure uses HTML5 elements that provide meaning and context to content rather than just presentation.

-**Why?** Semantic elements improve accessibility for screen readers, enhance SEO by helping search engines understand content hierarchy, and make code more maintainable and readable for developers.
+**Why?** The purpose is to create accessible web content that assistive technologies can navigate properly.
+It ensures search engines understand the content structure for better rankings and makes the code maintainable for future development.

 **How?** The implementation uses proper HTML5 semantic elements throughout the document structure: